-Crisis management is one of the biggest challenges of social media for government agencies.
+Crisis management is one of the biggest challenges for social media for government agencies.

-A fast-evolving situation can cause panic and confusion in your community, requiring you to communicate the latest information in a calm, clear manner to the public, stakeholders, and media.
+A fast-evolving situation can cause panic and confusion in your community, requiring you to communicate the latest information calmly and clearly to the public, stakeholders, and media.

 Get it wrong, and you risk undermining confidence in your agency; get it right, and you’ll play a key role in mitigating the worst effects of the crisis.
 You’ll also position your agency as a trusted source working to keep your community safe.

-Read on for six essential considerations for building an effective crisis communications strategy, plus three real-world examples of crisis comms from the world of government on social media.
+Read on for eight essential considerations for building an effective crisis communications strategy, plus three real-world examples of crisis comms from the world of government on social media.

 No one expects government agencies to predict the future.
 But you can absolutely improve your preparation by running a “crisis audit” — a thorough investigation of your current crisis comms strategy — and digging into past events to understand the most likely future scenarios.